Braunwyn Windham-Burke Admits To Feeling Insecure On ‘RHOC,’ Says She Learned A Lot About Herself On The Show

 She’s also established a lot of great friendships with her co-stars, including Shannon Beador and Tamra Judge.

-Braunywn went on to say that she loves her new “fun job” and appreciates all of the exciting opportunities that have come her way since her “housewife” debut in August.
+Braunwyn went on to say that she loves her new “fun job” and appreciates all the exciting opportunities that have come her way since her “housewife” debut in August.

-As The Inquisitr previously reported, Braunwyn also spoke to Hollywood Life in August and at the time, she discussed the way in which The Real Housewives of Orange County impacted her marriage to her husband, Sean Burke.
+As The Inquisitr previously reported, Braunwyn also spoke to Hollywood Life in August.
+At the time, she discussed the way in which The Real Housewives of Orange County impacted her marriage to her husband, Sean Burke.
 However, while a lot of cast members’ marriages have been negatively impacted, and even ended, by the show, Braunwyn revealed that her relationship with Sean actually improved as a result of her role on the series.

 “We actually found it to be the exact opposite.
 We have never gotten along better than we are right now.
 And that’s the truth.
 This is the happiest I’ve ever been,” she gushed.